cmateu/galstreams/README.md

 	mwsts=galstreams.MWStreams(verbose=True)

-Running this in verbose mode will print the each of the library’s stream names as they are initialized.
-The resulting object, mwsts, contains the footprint information for each of the streams and clouds registered in the library.
-By default the MWStreams object will only create the default track for each of the distinct stellar streams in the library.
+Running this in verbose mode will print the each of the library’s stream names as they are initialized (it's getting long, so, perhaps don't).
+The resulting object, mwsts, contains the footprint information for each of the stream tracks in the library.
+By default the MWStreams object will only create the default track for each of the distinct stellar streams in the library (see Mateu 2022).
 To explore all tracks available you can set implement_Off=True.

 Each stream track is referenced by it's unique TrackName.
-You can list the available TrackNames by doing:
+Since the MWStreams is just a dictionary, you can list the available TrackNames by doing:

   mwsts.keys()

-The MWStreams object also has a *summary* attribute, a dictionary summarising properties for all the streams in the library:
+The MWStreams object also has a *summary* attribute, a Pandas DataFrame summarising properties for all the stream tracks in the library:

   mwsts.summary.head()